 Fundamental Elements of Person-Directed Planning:

-In the Toronto Region, seven agencies funded by the Ministry of Community and Social Services have been working collaboratively to provide support in the development and implementation of person-directed plans since 2009.
-The Partners in Planning (PIP) Network works together to ensure the values and principles of PDP are upheld, to increase planning capacity in the community, and to promote ongoing innovation and creativity.
+In the Toronto Region, seven agencies funded by the Ministry of Children, Community and Social Services (MCCSS) have been working collaboratively to provide support in the development and implementation of person-directed plans since 2009.
+COMPASS works together to ensure the values and principles of PDP are upheld, to increase planning capacity in the community, and to promote ongoing innovation and creativity.

 The seven agencies are: